Adjunct Professor, Department of Earth and Space Science Engineering, York University, Toronto, Ontario

 Contributing to Environment Canada’s mandate to protect the lives and property of Canadians against severe and extreme weather

-Provide scientific reviews of journal manuscripts (e.g. Journal of Applied Meteorology and Climatology, Weather and Forecasting, Atmosphere-Ocean, Atmospheric Environment, Atmospheric Research, Boundary-Layer Meteorology, Journal of Wind Engineering and Industrial Aerodynamics, Alternatives)
+Provide scientific reviews of journal manuscripts (e.g. Journal of Applied Meteorology and Climatology, Weather and Forecasting, Atmosphere-Ocean, Atmospheric Environment, Atmospheric Research, Boundary-Layer Meteorology, Journal of Wind Engineering and Industrial Aerodynamics, Hydrological Processes, Journal of Climatology, Alternatives)

 Sills, D. M. L., J. R. Brook, I. Levy, P. A. Makar, J. Zhang, and P. A. Taylor, 2011: Lake breezes in the southern Great Lakes region and their influence during BAQS-Met 2007.